-Figure 7a shows dates of initial snow accumulation (the middle panel) and final disappearance (left and rightmost panels) for each land cover type, as counted from the date shown at the bottom of the respective panel.
-The presence of a continuous snow cover was defined by whether considering the periods during which the daily amplitude in DTS temperatures fell short of 40% of that of JICS tower (1.5 m high) observations.
-As shown in Figure 7b, this 40% threshold effectively differentiates between snow-free and snow-covered conditions.
-The overall contrast between accumulation and disappearance dates (Fig. 7a) indicates that accumulation of snow cover tends to begin as spatially coherent and widespread, whereas disappearance of snow pack varies according to local conditions (Liston, 2004; Nitta et al., 2014).
-Among different land cover types, the majority (denoted by the margin between the 25%-ile and 75%-ile) of grassy (relict thermokarst lakes; blue) and shrubby (shrub; orange) areas vary more widely than do the forest land cover types (greens).
+whereas disappearance of snow pack varies according to local conditions (Liston, 2004; Nitta et al., 2014).
+Among different land cover types, the majority (denoted by the margin between the 25th percentile and 75th percentile) of grassy (relict thermokarst lakes; blue) and shrubby (shrub; orange) areas vary more widely than the forest land cover types do (greens).
 Open moss (red) of relatively flat areas shows equal or greater variation than forest land cover types.

 Another important geophysical effect of snow cover is the insulation it provides between the atmosphere and land surface.
 Figure 7b demonstrates this effect by showing the reduction in daily temperature range for the ground surface relative to the air.
 Open moss land cover shows the most spatially coherent and pronounced reduction.
-This implies spatial homogeneity in snow pack depth and physical properties (e.g., density, shape and size of snow grain, snow class), which could contribute to similar timing of snow disappearance (Fig. 7a).
+This implies spatial homogeneity in snow pack depth and physical properties (e.g. density, shape and size of snow grain, snow class), which could contribute to similar timing of snow disappearance (Fig. 7a).
 The strong insulation effect likely results from development of the depth hoar layer by radiative cooling.
 Relict thermokarst lake areas show high spatial variability in temperature range reduction.
-Forested land cover showed small reductions regardless of the forest vegetation types, possibly due to cooler ambient conditions beneath canopy.
+Forested land cover showed small reductions regardless of the vegetation types, possibly due to cooler ambient conditions beneath the canopy.